ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/06-Protonation_State.md

 >4.
 Compare calculated *pKa*'s with the experimental.
 How accurate are the predicted *pKa* values?
 >
 {: .challenge}
+Solution.
+if pKa > pH the probability that the residue is protonated is > 50% and we use the protonated form. if pKa < pH the probability that the residue is protonated is < 50% and we use the deprotonated form.

+ASP79 has pKa 7.2, it is protonated at pH 6 and we rename it to ASH HIS53 has pKa 8.3, it is also protonated at pH 6 and we rename it to HIP

 ## How to select protonation state of a residue?